getludic/ludic/docs/web-framework.md

     return div(...)  # return updated user
 ```

-The `Parser.validate()` method raises `ludic.parsers.ValidationError` if the request's form data are not valid.
+The `Parser.validate()` uses [typeguard](https://typeguard.readthedocs.io/en/latest/) to validate the form data.
+If the validation fails, the method raises `ludic.parsers.ValidationError` if the request's form data are not valid.
 If unhandled, this results in `403` status code.

 ## Error Handlers